-Because there’s only a slight disparity between the amount of cache memory, you might be tempted to think that it doesn’t matter as much, but specifically L2 cache is very important for the computing speed.
+Because there’s only a slight disparity between the amount of cache memory, you might be tempted to think it doesn’t matter as much, but specifically, the L2 cache is vital for the computing speed.
 Really, RTX 2070 is in line with every other RTX 20 series GPU, bar the mammoth 5.5 for RTX 2080 Ti, and equally crazy 6 MB for Titan RTX.

 The next interesting point for comparison is clock speed.
 The base core clock metric doesn’t offer many surprises in favor of RTX 2070, but boost clock will certainly draw more attention as this is the only number that gives an advantage to RTX 2060, but it can be deceiving.

 The reason why many people are getting a good GPU is to have a more enjoyable gaming experience, and if you think you won’t be able to get a top-notch performance out of either RTX 2060 or RTX 2070, you’d be wrong.
 Below is a good comparison video for how both of these GPUs perform in relatively modern games.

 With a simple eye test, we can tell that the rough 10% difference is noticeable, but that it also depends on the game being played.
 The gap is a lot smaller in games with more linear level design.
-It was somewhat expected that RTX 2060 will perform better in those types of games, but it’s also interesting that RTX 2070 doesn’t increase its performance there as well.
+It was somewhat expected that RTX 2060 would perform better in those types of games, but it’s also interesting that RTX 2070 doesn’t increase its performance there as well.

 Below is a more comprehensive test that highlights the FPS performance of RTX 2060 when compared to RTX 2070.

-There is a noticeable difference across the board, as expected, but it’s also important to note that outliers don’t make things look good for RTX 2060.
+As expected, there is a noticeable difference across the board, but it’s also important to note that outliers don’t make things look good for RTX 2060.
 On the other hand, RTX 2070 had a clear advantage in the spec section and it simply outperforms its opponent in the gaming performance department as well.